megcunningham/mobiletrainerapp/README.md

 # mobiletrainerapp

 Moving this app to Ionic.
-See dieselapp-ionic repo!
+See dieselapp repo!